dzikrisyairozi/modul-next-ts/modul-4/README.md

 - Read Documentation **!always**

 ## **Challenge**
-  - Fix/ Improve the second meeting assignment based on insights from demo with admin.
+  - Fix/ Improve the third meeting assignment based on insights from demo with admin.
   - Unit Test your Components
   - Unit Test your Pages
   - Testing API endpoints